KathmanduLivingLabs/OSM-chatbot/README.md

 ```
 To run on interactive mode on web browser:

-- Make sure you have install Rasa X on your environment,
+- Make sure you have RasaX installed on your environment,
 Then run
 ```bash
 rasa x